Atlanta: Climate

 Typical of the southeastern U.S., Atlanta receives abundant rainfall that is evenly distributed throughout the year, though late spring and early fall are somewhat drier.
 The average annual precipitation is 50.43 in, while snowfall is typically light and rare with a normal of 2.2 in per winter.
 The heaviest single snowfall occurred on January 23, 1940, with around 10 in of snow.
 However, ice storms usually cause more problems than snowfall does, the most severe occurring on January 7, 1973.
-Tornadoes are rare in the city itself, but the March 14, 2008 EF2 tornado damaged prominent structures in downtown Atlanta.
+Tornadoes are rare in the city itself, but the March 14, 2008, EF2 tornado damaged prominent structures in downtown Atlanta.

 Demographics

 Population

 The 2020 United States census reported that Atlanta had a population of 498,715.
 The population density was 3,685.45 persons per square mile (1,422.95/km2).
-The racial makeup and population of Atlanta was 51.0% Black or African American, 40.9% White, 4.2% Asian and 0.3% Native American, and 1.0% from other races.
+The racial and ethnic makeup of Atlanta (including Hispanics) was 51.0% Black or African American, 40.9% non-Hispanic white, 4.2% Asian and 0.3% Native American, and 1.0% from other races.
 2.4% of the population reported two or more races.
-Hispanics of any race made up 6.0% of the city's population.
-The median income for a household in the city was $66,657.
-The per capita income for the city was $54,414.
-20.2% percent of the population was living below the poverty line.
+Hispanics and Latinos of any race made up 6.0% of the city's population.
+The median income for a household in the city was $77,655 in 2022.
+The per capita income for the city was $60,778 in 2022.
+Approximately 17.7% percent of the population was living below the poverty line in 2022.
+Circa 2024, of the Atlanta residents, 391,711 of them lived in Fulton County and 28,292 of them lived in DeKalb County.

-In the 1920s, the black population began to grow in Southern metropolitan cities like Atlanta, Birmingham, Houston, and Memphis.
-In the 2010 census, Atlanta was recorded as the nation's fourth-largest majority-black city.
-The New Great Migration brought an insurgence of African Americans from California and the North to the Atlanta area.
-It has long been known as a center of African-American political power, education, economic prosperity, and culture, often called a black mecca.
-Some middle and upper class African-American residents of Atlanta followed an influx of whites to newer housing and public schools in the suburbs in the early 21st century.
-From 2000 to 2010, the city's black population decreased by 31,678 people, shrinking from 61.4% of the city's population in 2000 to 54.0% in 2010, as the overall population expanded and migrants increased from other areas.
-Atlanta is also home to a large African immigrant community.
-The foreign-born Black population in Atlanta has been rapidly increasing.
+In the 1920s, the Black population began to grow in Southern metropolitan cities like Atlanta, Birmingham, Houston, and Memphis.
+Since the 1970s, Atlanta has been widely recognized as a hub of African American political activism, education, entrepreneurship, and culture—earning it the reputation of being a Black mecca.
+However, in the 1990s, Atlanta started to experience Black flight.
+African Americans have moved outside the city seeking a lower cost of living or better public schools.
+The African American share of Atlanta's population has declined faster than any racial group.
+The city's share of Black residents shrank from 67% in 1990 to 47% in 2020.
+Blacks made up nine percent of new Atlanta residents between 2010 and 2020.
+At the same time, Atlanta is home to a sizable foreign-born Black population, notably from Eritrea, Ethiopia, Ghana, Somalia, Liberia, and Nigeria.

-At the same time, the white population of Atlanta has increased.
-Between 2000 and 2010, the proportion of whites in the city had notable growth.
-In that decade, Atlanta's white population grew from 31% to 38% of the city's population, an absolute increase of 22,753 people, more than triple the increase that occurred between 1990 and 2000.
+With many notable investments occurring in Atlanta initiated by the 1996 Summer Olympics, the non-Hispanic White population of Atlanta began to rebound after several decades of White flight to Atlanta's suburbs.
+Between 2000 and 2020, the proportion of Whites in the city had strong growth.
+In two decades, Atlanta's White population grew from 33% to 39% of the city's population.
+Whites made up the majority of new Atlanta residents between 2010 and 2020.